svanoort/pyresttest/README.md

 # What?
 - Python utility for testing and benchmarking RESTful services.
-- Tests are defined with YAML config files
+- Tests are defined with YAML or JSON config files

 # License
 Apache License, Version 2.0

 # Features
-* Easily define sets of tests in YAML files.
+* Easily define sets of tests in YAML or JSON files
 * Ability to import test sets into other test sets.
 * Optional interactive mode for debugging and demonstrations.
 * Benchmarking (soon)!